CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

       >**Note**: The **Offline data migration** activity type is selected since you will be performing a one-time migration from MongoDB to Cosmos DB.
 Also, the data in the database won't be updated during the migration.
 In a production scenario, you will want to choose the migration project activity type that best fits your solution requirements.

-1. On the **MongoDB to Azure Database for Cosmos DB Offline Migration Wizard** pane, enter the following values for the **Select source** tab:
+1. On the **MongoDB to Azure Database for CosmosDB Offline Migration Wizard** pane, enter the following values for the **Select source** tab:

     - Mode: **Standard mode (1)**
     - Source server name: Enter the Private IP Address of the Build Agent VM used in this lab. **(2)**